Edwinwal/Fundraiser/README.md

     3. Goals
     4. How to participate
     5. How to donate
-    6. How to volunteer
+    6. How to volunteer/Number of volunteers
     7. Sponsorship opportunities
+    8. Supplies needed
+    9. Number of people
-    8. Contact information
+    10. Contact information
-    9. FAQs
+    11. FAQs

 # Introduction